 Search Algorithm Details

-Under the hood, the search uses a variant of custom BLAST.
+Under the hood, the search uses a customized BLAST-like algorithm.
 This means several things:

 - Very short query sequences (<4 Amino Acids or <11 nucleotides in length) will have no matches.
 This corresponds to the alignment word size.
 We are currently updating the search algorithm, so in the future very short sequences will only match if the sequence match is exact (no residue differences tolerated).